athertahir/aws/Episode_1/01_Introduction to IAM.md

 ---------------------------

 You have recently hired **user-1** into a role where they will provide support for Amazon S3.
 You will add them to the **S3-Support** group so that they inherit the necessary permissions via the attached *AmazonS3ReadOnlyAccess* policy.

-** You can ignore any "not authorized" errors that appear during this task.
-They are caused by your lab account having limited permissions and will not impact your ability to complete the lab.

 **Add user-1 to the S3-Support Group**